 First, when traveling in a car, always secure an infant in a car seat in the back seat.

 The rear of a car is a far safer place in the event of an accident.
 Above all, never use an infant seat in the front of a car that has a passenger-side air bag.

-If the bag deploys, it can seriously hurt the infant by striking the back of the safety seat and causing injury.
+If the bag deploys, it can seriously injure an infant by striking the back of the safety seat.